aaalkoud/flutter_ankidroid/README.md

 ## 2. Edit your project's `android/app/src/main/AndroidManifest.xml`

-In the opening `<Application...>` tag, remove the line `android:label="..."`.
-App doesn't compile without this.
-Idk y tho.
+In the opening `<manifest...>` tag: add `xmlns:tools="http://schemas.android.com/tools"` to the end, just after the other `xmlns` thingy.
+Then in the `<Application...>` tag, add `tools:replace="android:label"` above `android:label="..."`.
+This is because the AnkiDroid java API has an `AndroidManifest.xml` with a set value for the label, but we want to use our own label, so we do `tools:replace`.

 # Usage